Psionic-Sorcerer/github_tutorial/tutorial.md

 # The Tutorial

-This is intended as a collaborative exercise, and so you will need a team of at least two people for this tutorial.
+This tutorial is intended as a collaborative exercise and, so you will need at least two people.

 ## Establish GitHub Accounts